NAME

 type

-type hierarchy.
-The compiler can often automatically determine
+hierarchy.
+The XSD/e compiler can often automatically determine which

-which types are polymorphic based on the substitution group
+types are polymorphic based on the substitution group declarations.

-declarations.
-However, you may need to use this option if you are
+However, you may need to use this option if you are not using substitution

 .